Maple Syrup Urine Disease: Symptoms, Causes and Treatment Options

 • Antibiotics: To prevent infections that can trigger metabolic crises.

-Preventing Maple Syrup Urine Disease
+How can Maple Syrup Urine Disease be Prevented?

 Genetic Counseling

-Genetic counseling is crucial for families with a history of MSUD.
-Prospective parents can undergo genetic testing to determine if they are carriers of the defective gene.
 For couples who are both carriers, options such as prenatal diagnosis or preimplantation genetic diagnosis (PGD) during in vitro fertilization (IVF) can be considered to reduce the risk of having a child with MSUD.

 Prenatal Testing